DevCoffeeOps/.github/profile/README.md

 ## DevCoffeeOps Organization

-This is an organization of DevOps practitioners who enjoy building and networking professionally.
+This started out as idea for an organization of DevOps practitioners who enjoy building and networking professionally.
 DevCoffeeOps is not affiliated with any other site nor profile.

+I don't drink (much) coffee these days so I'm not sure if the org name should change ha.

 ## DevCoffeeOps goals